Academic Policies and Procedures

 Social science is the systematic investigation of human society, including its cultural, economic, educational, governmental, and linguistic structures.
 Some approaches to social science are quantitative or experimental, while others are observational and interpretive; all examine the ways people think and act as members of social networks, how those networks function as complex systems, and how those systems in turn affect individual lives.
 Critical study of these familiar structures helps us question preconceptions and biases, guides us in examining the structures and institutions we take for granted, and leads us to greater understanding of the ways the world is organized.

-All students except those majoring in Biochemistry, Biological Physics (BS track), Biology, Biology of Global Health, Chemistry, Environmental Biology, Neurobiology, or Physics (BS track), satisfy their social science requirement by taking two courses from one of the following departments: Anthropology, Economics, Government, Linguistics, Psychology, or Sociology.
-In addition to courses offered by the Linguistics department, certain post-advanced language courses with special focus on linguistics may count toward the social science requirement when paired with a Linguistics course.
-Examples include:
+All students except those majoring in Biochemistry, Biological Physics (B.S. only), Biology, Biology of Global Health, Chemistry, Environmental Biology, Neurobiology, or Physics (B.S. only), satisfy their social science requirement by taking two courses from one of the following departments: Anthropology, Economics, Government, Linguistics, Psychology, Public Policy, or Sociology.
+Note that students may not fulfill the requirement with one course each in two different disciplines; the requirement is two courses in the same discipline/department.

 Language